sencrop/github-workflows/README.md

 ### Release please

 This workflow will trigger [release-please](https://github.com/googleapis/release-please).
-Pull requests and commits will be performed by the [sencrop release bot](https://github.com/apps/sencrop-release-bot).
+Pull requests and commits will be performed by the [sencrop bot](https://github.com/apps/sencrop-bot).

 ```
 jobs: